 B i o

-Irene is gifted with a world class voice, dynamic range and impeccable phrasing, along with an enticing melodic and sultry style.
-Irene seamlessly blends the essence of jazz with pop influences - breaking down musical genre barriers - resonating with jazz enthusiasts and adult contemporary music fans alike.
+Irene Atman is an Internationally, critically acclaimed Canadian singer who learned her remarkable craft performing with some of the top jazz musicians in New York, Toronto and Tokyo, as well as touring international jazz festivals.
+Gifted with a world-class voice, dynamic range and impeccable phrasing — along with an enticing melodic and sultry style — Atman seamlessly blends the essence of jazz with pop influences, breaking down musical genre barriers and resonating with jazz enthusiasts and adult contemporary music fans alike.

-Soon after, as word traveled quickly through the jazz community, Irene was invited to perform with other jazz luminaries like the Boss Brass, Guido Basso and Oscar Peterson alumni, Dave Young and Terry Clarke.
-Early career highlights included an appearance on the same bill as Tony Bennett and Luciano Pavarotti.
+From there, one of her first jobs was singing on cruise ships where she was exposed to local music at various ports-of-call, from the Bossa Nova sounds of Brazil to the Soca rhythm of the Caribbean Islands.
+Soon after, Atman was invited to perform with jazz luminaries like the Boss Brass, Guido Basso and Oscar Peterson alumni, Dave Young, and Terry Clarke; additional early career highlights include an appearance on the same bill as Tony Bennett and Luciano Pavarotti.

 In 2007, Atman connected with her friend and pianist Danny McErlain and produced her self-titled, independent debut CD; the ‘live-off-the-floor’ studio session consisted of her interpretation of eleven time-honoured classics from the ‘great American songbook.’
 Inspired by the city that never sleeps, Atman then relocated to New York and, backed by some of the finest jazz musicians on the scene, recorded a session one afternoon — a collection of her interpretations of the softer side of jazz — that became her second independent CD, 2009’s New York Rendezvous.